Top 5 Coping Skills for Teens: Strategies for Parents

 Mental Health Treatment When Teen Coping Skills Aren’t Enough

 While coping skills for teens are essential, they aren’t sufficient when a teen is struggling with a mental health condition.
 In those cases, coping strategies for adolescent stress need to be part of a larger treatment plan.
-Depending on the needs of the teen and family, that might include weekly therapy, outpatient care, or a residential program
+Depending on the needs of the teen and family, that might include weekly therapy, outpatient care, or a teen residential center

 At Newport Academy, teens’ daily schedules include multiple opportunities to learn and practice coping skills for navigating stressful situations and difficult emotions.
 Meanwhile, in group, individual, and family therapy, they heal the underlying issues catalyzing their mental health concerns.
 During their time with us, teens begin to love and accept themselves, while building stronger relationships with family and with peers.